ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/getting-data/index.md

 	.execute();
 ```

-As expected, the result would be the following list:
+The result would be the following list if documents sorted by rating.

 ```javascript
 [